Introduction and summary:

 Unfortunately, in too many cases, we believe the truth is the latter.
-To avoid this, make sure your investment company has substantial skin in the game.
+To avoid this, ensure your investment company has substantial skin in the game.

 Management thinks like investors

-There is a big difference between being a manager/operator and an investor.
+A big difference exists between being a manager/operator and an investor.
 In the Mini-Berkshires, the CEOs are more investors than operators (see more below).
 They are capital allocators.
 We can say they somehow resemble an actively managed mutual fund.

 The subsidiaries pay dividends upstream to HQ, which HQ allocates where they see the best future returns.
 This means management can focus 100% on capital allocations, while the operators in the subsidiaries can solely focus on what they do best: running their company.
 Most managers are either good operators or allocators, but rarely both.
 The business model makes both parties, the HQ and the subsidiaries, rely on division of labor and complementary abilities: each focus on what they do best.

-Over the long term, the result of your investment is dependent on your marginal rate of return on retained earnings, not your initial capital.
-Thus, how management invests or redeploys earnings is paramount, and thus a good manager should have a good sense of where to invest.
+Over the long term, your investment results depend on your marginal rate of return on retained earnings, not your initial capital.
+Thus, how management invests or redeploys earnings is paramount; thus, a good manager should have a good sense of where to invest.